MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 ### Cloud adoption plan
 An adoption plan is an essential requirement for a successful cloud adoption.
 Key attributes of a successful adoption plan for protecting data include:

 - **Strategy and planning are aligned** — As you draw up your plans for testing, piloting, and rolling out data classification and protection capabilities across your digital estate, be sure to revisit your strategy and objectives to ensure your plans are aligned.
 This includes priority of data sets, goals for data protection, and target milestones.
-- **The plan is iterative** — As you start to roll out your plan, you will learn many things about your environment as well as the capability set you are using.
+- **The plan is iterative** — As you start to roll out your plan, you'll learn many things about your environment and the capability set you are using.
 At each stage of your roll-out, revisit your results compared to the objectives and fine tune the plans.
 This can include revisiting earlier work to fine-tune policies, for example.
 - **Training your staff and users is well-planned** — From your administration staff to helpdesk and your users, everybody is trained to be successful with their data identification and protection responsibilities.

 For more information from the Cloud Adoption Framework for Azure, see the [Plan for cloud adoption](/azure/cloud-adoption-framework/plan/plan-intro).